 A Behavioral Health Center for Veterans, Service Members and their Families

 The Sturm Center is part of the Graduate School of Professional Psychology at the University of Denver.
 The clinic is both an academic clinical training site and a community behavioral health center for veterans, service members and their families.

-The Sturm Center provides high-quality, evidence-based and confidential behavioral health services at a community-centered facility in Aurora, Colorado.
+The Sturm Center provides high-quality, evidence-based and confidential behavioral health services on the University of Denver Campus in the Ammi Hyde Building.
 We welcome all Veterans (no matter discharge status, era or combat status), Servicemembers (including Guard and Reserve), and their families.
 We provide a wide range of behavioral health services and a variety of psychological assessments.

 To help with the cost of these services we operate on a sliding-scale payment model and accept Medicaid, Medicare and V.A.
 Community Care/Triwest.
 We have also received several grants which can assist in payment for services for those clients who are unable to pay for services.
 We provide appointments in the daytime and during evening hours to increase accessibility to services.

 - Child/Adolescent Therapy

 - Group Therapy

 - Psychological Assessments (Objective Medical Evidence, Cognitive, Personality, Learning Disorders, Clarification of Diagnosis)

 - Grief and loss

 - Adjustment to medical conditions and sleep problems